 Encircle Ltd. is a community-owned and operated organisation offering a range of support services and activities directly to the families and individuals living in the greater North Brisbane area, and working in active partnership across other areas of the Moreton Bay region.

 Encircle has been in operation since 1987.
 We are committed to developing programs and services that support the wellbeing of community members, to encourage and enable community participation, and respond to identified community issues and needs.

-Encircle operates across 5 sites – Lawnton, Strathpine, Kedron, Murrumba Downs and Redcliffe, and has 40 staff and about 200 volunteers.
+Encircle operates across 6 sites – Lawnton, Strathpine, Kallangur, Redcliffe, Kedron and Zillmere.
+We have 60 staff and approximately 300 volunteers.
 Our programs and activities demonstrate a wide variety of integrated options for the people in our region.